shivani-1401/First_HTML_CV/README.md

-# CV_HTMLBasics
+# Fisrt_HTML_CV

-Created a CV layout using only basics of HTML and CSS
+Created my first CV layout using basics of HTML and CSS.
+Refer Screenshots for the entire layout.